UX-Alkosto/icons/README.md

 # icons
- This is the pachage Icons for all sites
+ This is the package Icons for all sites